CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 **Quest: Ore Trouble.** Harbin seeks a group willing to venture east on the Trident Trail, as travelers have reported issues with a band of orcs near Wyvern Tor.
 He offers a 100 gp reward to any party capable of resolving the problem.
 For further details about this quest, consult "Wyvern Tor" on page 35.

 **Quest: Finding Mountainmaw Castle.** After resting at the Stonehill Inn, Ulfric Warwinter takes up residence at the town master's hall.
 In his role as a representative of the Eastern Alliance, his aim is to restore law and order to Tuntin.
-He intends to locate the lost mine of Wave Echo Cave and assist the Stoneseeker brothers in bringing it back into operation, believing that this would foster prosperity in the region and civilize the town.
+He intends to locate the lost mine of Tide Echo Cavern and assist the Stoneseeker brothers in bringing it back into operation, believing that this would foster prosperity in the region and civilize the town.

 Ulfric also encourages the characters to maintain pressure on the Mountainmaw Vermkins.
 He offers a 500 gp reward to the party if they can locate Mountainmaw Castle and defeat or expel the tribe's chieftain.
 Ulfric suggests that the party could find the castle by scouting the lands surrounding the Trident Trail for further raiding parties (refer to "Wilderness Encounters" in the "Trident Trail" section of part 3).

-**Quest: Finding Iarno.** Upon questioning several locals, Ulfric learns that Iarno Albrek, another member of the Eastern Alliance, vanished while exploring the area around Tresendar Manor approximately two months ago, shortly after arriving in Tuntin.
-Ulfric enlists the characters' help in investigating the manor and its surroundings to locate and retrieve Iarno, or whatever remains of him if something has befallen him.
-Ulfric describes Iarno as "a short, dark-bearded human wizard in his thirties."
+**Quest: Finding Sylas.** Upon questioning several locals, Ulfric learns that Sylas Alabaster, another member of the Eastern Alliance, vanished while exploring the area around Tresendar Manor approximately two months ago, shortly after arriving in Tuntin.
+Ulfric enlists the characters' help in investigating the manor and its surroundings to locate and retrieve Sylas, or whatever remains of him if something has befallen him.
+Ulfric describes Sylas as "a short, dark-bearded human wizard in his thirties."

-Unknown to Ulfric, Iarno established the Redbrands, became their leader, and adopted the alias Glasstaff to conceal his true identity (a moniker earned due to his glass staff).
-Upon discovering the truth about Iarno, Ulfric expresses a desire to have the wizard apprehended and transported to Reddwall to face judgment by higher authorities.
-Regardless of Iarno's fate, Ulfric rewards the party with 200 gp for eliminating the Redbrand threat.
+Unknown to Ulfric, Sylas established the Redbrands, became their leader, and adopted the alias Glasstaff to conceal his true identity (a moniker earned due to his glass staff).
+Upon discovering the truth about Sylas, Ulfric expresses a desire to have the wizard apprehended and transported to Reddwall to face judgment by higher authorities.
+Regardless of Sylas's fate, Ulfric rewards the party with 200 gp for eliminating the Redbrand threat.

 #### **Joining the Eastern Alliance**

-If the party successfully deals with the Vermkin threat from Mountainmaw Castle or uncovers Iarno's deception, Ulfric Warwinter discreetly approaches certain members of the group, urging them to consider joining the Eastern Alliance.
+If the party successfully deals with the Vermkin threat from Mountainmaw Castle or uncovers Sylas's deception, Ulfric Warwinter discreetly approaches certain members of the group, urging them to consider joining the Eastern Alliance.
 He engages with individuals who aspire to uphold civilization through proactive measures.
 If a character decides to join, Ulfric Warwinter confers upon them the title of Cloak.

 ### **Tresendar Manor**